maryvilledev/uCA/README.md

 EJBCA and OpenCA are way, *way*, **way** too big and complex and featureful for what I wanted to do.

+CoreOS already has OpenSSL and bash on it.
+This, therefore, runs fine on CoreOS, which is where I happen to be doing most of my Docker deployment.

 ## What

 So I dug through a whole bunch of conflicting web pages, and played with how OpenSSL interacts with the environment, and eventually I came up with a set of recipes that use a grotesque and finicky dance between openssl.cnf and its environment to let you programmatically generate SANs for your certs and sign 'em.